CC-Hive/Toetle/README.md

 This does *not* simulate a full turtle.

+# Why make this?
+Because HowlCI doesn't have a turtle API and Hive probably will need one.

 # TODO and Notes Regarding Imlementation
 * All toetle specific stuff should be in turtle.toetle where both turtle and toetle are tables.
 Other than the toetle subtable the turtle table should have the same keys/indexes as the vanilla turtle API.
 * Functions in the turtle API returns an entry from their responce list.